-All other securities and other assets of a Fund for which market quotations are determined to be not readily available will be valued using fair value procedures established by and under the supervision of the Board of Trustees.
+All other securities and other assets of a Fund for which market quotations are determined to be not readily available will be valued using fair value procedures.
 The frequency with which a Fund's investments will be valued using fair value pricing is primarily a function of the types of securities and other assets in which the Fund, as applicable, invests pursuant to its investment objective, strategies, and limitations.